schmidt-software/KeenWrite/docs/typesetting.md

 # Install typesetter

-Install ConTeXt as follows:
+Install the typesetting software as follows:

 1. Start the text editor.
-1. Click **File → Export As → PDF** (or type `Ctrl+p`).
+1. Click **File → Export As → PDF**.
-1. Note the operating system name, instruction set, and architecture (e.g., Windows X86 64-bit).
+    * Note the following details (e.g., Windows X86 64-bit):
+        * operating system name;
+        * instruction set; and
+        * architecture.
 1. Click the [link](https://wiki.contextgarden.net/Installation) in the dialog.
+1. Download the appropriate archive file.

+The install script is downloaded.

+## Windows

+Proceed with a Windows installation as follows:

+1. Extract the `.zip` file into `C:\Users\%USERNAME%\AppData\Local\context`
+1. Run **install.bat** to download and install ConTeXt.
+    * If prompted, click **Run anyway** (or click **More Info** first).
-1. Download the ConTeXt version for your computer's operating system.
+1. Download [../scripts/localpath.bat](localpath.bat) into the same directory.
-1. Follow the step-by-step instructions on the ConTeXt installation web page.

-ConTeXt is installed.

-**Note:** The `PATH` environment variable must include the ConTeXt `bin` directory, otherwise the text editor will not be able to generate PDF files.

-# Install theme packs
+1. Run `localpath.bat` (to update the `PATH` environment variable).

+Installation is complete.
+Verify the installation as follows:

+1. Type: `context --version`
+1. Press `Enter`.

+If version information is displayed then the software is installed correctly.

+# Theme pack

-A theme defines how documents appear when typeset.
-A theme pack is a collection of themes in a zip file.
-Each theme has its own requirements, described in a separate section, below.
-Install and configure a theme as follows:
+A theme pack is a set of themes that define how documents appear when typeset.
+Broadly, themes are applied as follows:

+* Install a theme pack
+* Configure individual themes

+## Install theme pack

+Install and configure the default theme pack as follows:

-1. Download the <a href="https://github.com/DaveJarvis/keenwrite-themes/raw/main/theme-packs.zip">theme-packs.zip</a> archive.
+1. Download the <a href="https://github.com/DaveJarvis/keenwrite-themes/raw/main/theme-pack.zip">theme-pack.zip</a> archive.
 1. Extract archive into a known location.
 1. Start the text editor.
 1. Click **Edit → Preferences**.
 1. Click **Typesetting**.
-1. Click **Browse** beside **Directories**.
+1. Click **Browse** beside **Themes**.
-1. Navigate to the location where the themes are extracted.
+1. Navigate to the `themes` directory.
-1. Select the **tarmes** directory.
 1. Click **Open**.
 1. Click **OK**.

-The "tarmes" theme is applied.
+The theme pack is installed.

-## Tarmes theme

-Typesets using a pre-packaged TeX Gyre Termes font.

-## Handrit theme

-Typesets a manuscript using the pre-packaged TeX Gyre Cursor font.
+Each theme has its own requirements, described below.

-## Boschet theme
+## Configure Boschet theme

-To use this theme, download and install the following font families:
+Download and install the following font families:

 * [Libre Baskerville](https://fonts.google.com/specimen/Libre+Baskerville)
 * [Archivo Narrow](https://fonts.google.com/specimen/Archivo+Narrow)
 * [Inconsolata](https://fonts.google.com/specimen/Inconsolata)

+The theme is configured.

 # Typeset document